geraintpalmer/prelim2/reassessment.md

 For each of the scenarios below, give an appropriate statistical test, stating the null and alternative hypotheses:

-1. A botanist would like to know if lemon trees produce more fruit when plangted in soil rich in zinc or in soil deficient of zinc.
+1. A botanist would like to know if lemon trees produce more fruit when planted in soil rich in zinc or in soil deficient of zinc.
 They plant 30 lemon trees in pots with zinc rich soil, and 40 lemon trees in pots with zinc deficient soil.
 After 2 years the number of lemons each tree produces are counted.

 2. The Welsh government would like to know if there people living in urban areas are more likely to speak a foreign language than people in rural areas.
 They randomly choose 240 participants and ask them if they live in a rural or urban area, and if they speak a foreign language or not.

 3. A disreputable brewing company is claiming to sell low alcoholic beer with only 0.5% alcohol.
 However there are reports that the public are getting quite tipsy from drinking the beverage.
 An inspector, keen to discover the truth, takes a sample of 200 bottles of the beer and measures their alcohol content.

 4. The Tokyo Olympic committee find a new flavour of Coca-Cola is incredibly popular amongst track and field athletes.
-The Coca-Cola company claim that the drink "definately, in no way, makes you run faster", but the committee is susupisious.
+The Coca-Cola company claim that the drink "definitely, in no way, makes you run faster", but the committee is suspicious.
 To determine weather the drink should be banned at the next Olympics in Paris, an experiment is conducted: 30 athletes record their 100m sprinting times before and drinking the beverage.

 Question F (4)
 ==============